 Understanding 401(k) Managed Accounts

 A 401(k) managed account is a personalized investment strategy that is tailored to the individual needs of the plan participant.
 Unlike traditional 401(k) plan investment lineups, which typically offer a limited selection of mutual funds, managed accounts consider factors such as the participant's age, risk tolerance, and retirement goals in recommending a portfolio.
 This level of customization is a key factor driving the usage of managed accounts.
-In fact, 77% of workers would be interested in a more personalized 401(k) option tailored to their unique financial situations.2
+In fact, 93% of workers report that they would be interested in a more personalized 401(k) option tailored to their unique financial situations.2

 The Strategic Opportunity